Charge Your Phone In 60 seconds...

 |11 August 2015|

-Well, you can rejoice now, as your frustrating wait for your phone to charge would soon be over thanks to a group of researchers in Stanford University who have developed a an aluminium battery that recharges in less than 60 seconds.
-Aluminium is more environmental friendly than Lithium and hence it can be used for ‘Greenermobiles’.
+Well, you can rejoice now, as your frustrating wait for your phone to charge would soon be over thanks to a group of researchers in Stanford University who have developed an aluminum battery that recharges in less than 60 seconds.
+Aluminium is environmentally friendly, more so than Lithium and hence it can be used for ‘Greenermobiles’.

 The battery developed at the Stanford University is 'fast-charging, long-lasting and inexpensive', according to its designers.
 Aluminium was considered to replace the Lithium batteries for a long time, due to its low cost and high charge storage capacity.
 But, the previous attempts with different cathodes failed miserably.

 The aluminum-ion battery consists of two electrodes: a negatively charged anode made of aluminum and a positively charged cathode made of graphite along with an ionic liquid electrolyte, inside a flexible polymer- coated pouch.
 There are many factors which makes this aluminum battery a better and greener alternative to the traditional lithium-ion batteries.
 Lithium-ion batteries tend to catch fire due to short-circuit within the battery.
 That is not a problem with these batteries.
 They work fine even when punctured.